How Much Does An Average Horse Weighs

 Track Issues and Weight

-Weight plays differently on various track problems.
+Weight affects different track problems in various ways.
 On softer tracks (wet or sloppy), a much heavier horse frequently locates much better traction, whereas on completely dry, firm tracks, lighter horses might have the advantage.

 The recent data from competing forms highlight that: